-Christmas is a special time for us.
+Christmas is a special time for us and we have decided to make Advent a part of our celebrations for our family.
 We have chosen to claim this time of year as a special time to reflect on Jesus’ birth, his impact on our lives and his second coming.
 We were raised in a tradition that said that Jesus was not born on Christmas day so we should not make it a Christian holiday.
 However, my dh & I decided that instead of celebrating a secular holiday we would incorporate Jesus as much as possible.
 We celebrate Advent at home with candles, Scripture reading and Christmas carols after dinner each night as a way to focus our minds on what is important.
 This is a fun way to share with our guests the true meaning of Christmas without intimidating them.

 What is Advent?

 The word “advent” comes from the Latin word “adventus” which means coming or arrival.
 When we celebrate advent we are preparing our hearts and minds to celebrate not only Christ’s first arrival but to prepare ourselves in anticipation of his second coming.
 Advent begins on the fourth Sunday before Christmas.
 This year Advent started on Sunday, November 27, 2005.

 Advent Celebrations vary from family to family.
 Most commonly they include reading of selected passages from the Bible, the singing of Christmas carols, prayer and an Advent Wreath with 5 candles (3 purple, 1 rose and 1 white one or 4 white ones with 1 red one in the middle).